xraymaverick/Parking-Lot-management/README.md

-This project uses file handling to store all the user entered data into the two database files Database files : carparkdb.txt : This file stores all the information of the car and other data entered by the user. carparkexpensedb.txt : This file contains the expenses accumulated for the car in the time being.
+This project uses file handling to store all the user entered data into the two database files Database files :

+carparkdb.txt : This file stores all the information of the car and other data entered by the user. carparkexpensedb.txt : This file contains the expenses accumulated for the car in the time being.

 Authors
 -@xraymaverick

 Installation
-Download this project
+1.Download this project

-run carparking.cpp
+2.run carparking.cpp
 (using VSCode is recommended)
 Contributions are always welcome!